 I love teaching students to think about different points of view!
 This is such an essential skill - not only academically, but also behaviorally.
 When students are able to look at things from different points of view, they become more empathetic and kind.

-Fiction Books That Have 2 or More Points of View
+Fiction Books That Have Multiple Perspectives

 In this book, the owner of a crayon box gets a letter from each crayon, with each crayon writing from its own point of view.
 For example, the red crayon complains about being overworked and even having to work on holidays (like Valentine's Day).